-- Generate Board based IO constraints.
-This option needs to be selected to make use of the board flow.
+- Generate Board based IO Constraints: This option needs to be selected to make use of the board flow.
 If you do not want to make use of board flow, this option can be left unchecked.
 If the tool is able to generate the physical constraints for a given configuration, only those options are active; otherwise, they are grayed out.
-When this option is selected the following three interfaces can be enabled. - Ethernet: This option enables to select the type of Ethernet I/O interface available in board. - MDIO: This option enables to select the MDIO interface available in the board. - DIFF_CLK: This option allows you to select the serial transceiver clock source if that source is available on the board. - PHYRST_N: Writer Note: Please provide description.
+When this option is selected the following three interfaces can be enabled. - Ethernet: This option enables to select the type of Ethernet I/O interface available in board. - MDIO: This option enables to select the MDIO interface available in the board. - DIFF_CLK: This option allows you to select the serial transceiver clock source if that source is available on the board. - PHYRST_N: This option allows you to generate reset for an external PHY device.
+The minimum duration of this reset is 10ms at the maximum AXI4-Stream clock.